 If a foreign national’s visa or eTA has already expired, they may apply to restore their visitor, work, or study status as long as it has been less than 90 days since the expiration of their previous authorization.

 Canadian authorities have now resumed processing existing visa and ETA applications to reduce the backlog, although even if one of these documents is issued, the holder will still be subject to current travel restrictions and border closures.

 How to Extend a Visa for India

-India is no longer granting visas for overseas travelers who plan to visit the country and all visas that have already been issued have been suspended.
+India is no longer granting visas for overseas travelers who plan to visit the country and most types of visas that have already been issued have been suspended.

-The extension will last for 30 days after India lifts its current restrictions on international travel, on July 15th.
+The extension will last for 30 days after India lifts its current restrictions on international travel.

 What Happens if I Overstay my UAE Visa?

 The United Arab Emirates has now resumed charging fees for visa services and allowing new visa applications.